tsnellgrove/dark_castle3/doc/to_do.md

 		- Burt to be obj type Creature
 		- need to work on 'hand' attributes of Creatures
 		- need a 'cant_drop_lst' for backpack
+		- Burt to be in room features
+		- backpack to be open container
+		- creature in_hand obj to be in features and in creature description (same for 'worn')
+		- provides elegant inventory solution
 - Sort out room listing vs. v2 game
 - How to enable switches and machines to self register for universal scope
 	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away